kenny-goh/kscript/readme.md

 ## Todos
 - Native Array type. eg [10, 20, 30]
 - Native Map type { "hello" : 10 }
+- File support
 - Import system
 - Static methods and variables
 - Immutable variable using val
 - Optimization
+- HTTP support (Nice to have)
+- Socket support (Nice to have)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.